effector/effector/docs/glossary.md

 ## Event

 _Event_ is a function you can subscribe to.
-It can be an intention to change the store, some occurence in application, command to be executed, aggregated analytics trigger and so on.
+It can be an intention to change the store, indication of something happening in the application, a command to be executed, aggregated analytics trigger and so on.

 [Event](./api/effector/Event.md) in api documentation